enucs/enucs.org.uk/README.md

 Note that the nav probably won't work with a local instance, as on the server we strip the `.php` extension

-Compile sass with `sass --watch assets/sass/main.sass:assets/css/main.css`.
+Compile sass with `sass --watch assets/sass/main.sass:assets/css/main.css --style compressed`.

 ## License